 The entrance to the Performance Court features the Champions’ Atrium and the Muskingum University Athletic Hall of Fame.
 The Champions’ Atrium houses numerous championship trophies and awards captured throughout Muskingum’s proud athletic history.
 The Athletic Hall of Fame honors former Muskingum student-athletes for their accomplishments.

-McConagha Stadium serves as the home for Fighting Muskie football, soccer and lacrosse
+McConagha Stadium serves as the home for Fighting Muskie football and lacrosse

 The man responsible for the building of the stadium was George Cameron “Cam” McConagha.
 McConagha started the project in 1924 and finished it in 1925 for the start of the football season.